top of page

 Watercolor portrait of Hürrem Sultan in a jeweled headdress and green robe, painted on grainy paper with a muted background and soft light.

-The courtyard between Ayasofya and Sultanahmet never truly empties.
-Even on a gray afternoon, footsteps cross the stone in slow circles.
-People look up at the inscription above the long façade of the hamam.
-The name does not hide.
+The courtyard between Ayasofya and Sultanahmet never fully empties.
+Even on a gray afternoon, footsteps cross the stone in slow circles, and people look up at the inscription set along the façade of the hamam.
+The name is there in the open.
+Hürrem Sultan.

-Hürrem Sultan was born far from Istanbul, in the northern lands once tied to the Polish-Lithuanian world.
-Most historians identify her as a girl taken in a Tatar raid and brought south through slave routes into the Ottoman capital.
-In European diplomatic reports, she would later be known as Roxelana, a name marking her Ruthenian origins.
-Inside the Ottoman court, however, she became Hürrem.
+Hürrem Sultan was born far from Istanbul, in the Ruthenian lands of the Kingdom of Poland, in what is now western Ukraine.
+Most historians describe her as a girl captured in a Tatar raid and carried south along the slave routes into the Ottoman capital.
+European diplomats came to know her as Roxelana, a name marking her Ruthenian origins.
+Inside the palace she became Hürrem.

-The name is widely understood to have been given by Sultan Süleyman himself.
-Hürrem comes from Persian and means “the joyful one,” the one who brings brightness.
-A woman once brought to the palace in chains was renamed as someone whose presence illuminated the ruler’s life.
-Naming here was not casual.
-It marked intimacy and recognition at the highest level of power.
+The name is usually said to have come from Süleyman himself.
+Hürrem is Persian for the joyful one, the one who brings brightness.
+A woman brought to the palace in chains was renamed for the light she was said to bring into the ruler's life.
+Naming at this level carried weight.
+It signaled intimacy and recognition at the top of the imperial order.

 The Rule That Was Meant to Prevent Her